kirill578/Android-Fine-Tuner/README.md

 1. Copy the `FineTuner.java` to your project
 2. Call `FineTuner.registerActivity(this)` in the `onCreate()` of your activity
 3. Install the [Fine Tuner Client](https://chrome.google.com/webstore/detail/android-finetuner/iefbhbepcgnkdebmokindfeiolmoocca) for Google Chrome
-4. Open the app and Enter the `local ip` of your android device
+4. Open the app and enter the `local ip` of your android device

 Demo:
 =========================